mcamisr/hipertextual/README.md

 ***
 This project uses Cucumber,javascript and WebdriverIO to automate testing in a web application.
 The project structure is designed to facilitate the scalability and maintenance of the tests.
+It use the POM as a patter desing

 ## Prerequisites